What Are The Best Ayurvedic Oils For Hair Growth?

 - Castor oil has a thick consistency, so you can mix it with coconut oil, olive oil or jojoba oil in a half and half ratio.
 This will make the mask easier to distribute throughout your hair.

-Bhringraj is a plant with many uses in Ayurveda.
+Bhringraj is a plant with many uses in ayurveda.
 It has been used for ages to improve hair growth and color.
-Regular massage with bhringraj oil improves blood circulation in the scalp which helps revitalize the hair follicles and promotes growth of hair.
+Regular massage with bhringraj oil improves blood circulation in the scalp which helps revitalize the hair follicles and promotes hair growth.

 It is normally made by blending extracts of the bhringraj plant in an oil like coconut or sesame oil.
 Regular use of this oil will give you healthy and long hair.